littleprojects/ACC_W211/readme.md

 - more range than
 - very robust
 - easy interface over CAN
-- little bit older but not so expensiv
+- a bit older but not so expensive
 - wide short range

 <img src="02_Sensor/408.jpeg">